 - Must pass net revenue (if any) on to parent organization

 These 5 attributes are the minimum necessary factors to qualify for this status.
-In addition, 501(c)(2) organizations are not allowed by the IRS to have any active program conduct beyond passive rental income.
+In addition, 501(c)(2) organizations are not allowed by the IRS to have any active program conducted beyond passive rental income.
 It’s important to note that it isn’t necessary to have rental activity, as many are used strictly for risk management purposes.

 Consider this situation: Centertown Baseball is a local 501(c)(3) youth league.
 It has experienced tremendous growth and now owns a multi-field baseball park of its own.
-During baseball season, all of the fields are in use nearly everyday.
-Occasionally there are some minor injuries among the kids, but nothing really bad has occurred in the 6 year history of the organization.
+During baseball season, all of the fields are in use nearly every day.
+Occasionally there are some minor injuries among the kids, but nothing really bad has occurred in the 6-year history of the organization.
 That is, until the day a fly ball sneaked through a gap in the backstop fence, seriously injuring a spectator.
 Within weeks, a negligence lawsuit was filed, and, if found liable, the league fears its insurance coverage won’t be enough to settle the suit.
 There is a real chance that Centertown’s facility could be at risk.

 The strategic use of a 501(c)(2) could help in this situation.
 Instead of holding title to the property directly, Centertown could create a separate corporate entity that it controls, seek 501(c)(2) status for it, and place the property into this new holding company.
 In the same injury scenario, Centertown might still face a negligence lawsuit, but its property would be protected.